 Our experience from dealing with thousands of trust clients over the years is that after reading this brochure, attending one of our seminars or watching our DVD you will have a far better understanding how to run the trust and make valid trustees decisions.

 Step 3.
 See a trust expert.

-We would like to offer you a one hour, free, no obligation session to discuss your unique individual situation.
-Please call us now on + 09 415 0099 for an appointment on at date and time that suits you.
-For clients who live out of Auckland we can hold meetings via skype or telephone.
+We would like to offer you a one hour, free, no-obligation session to discuss your unique individual situation.
+Please call us now on + 09 415 0099 extension 0 for an appointment on a date and time that suits you.
+For clients who live out of Auckland, we can hold meetings via skype, messenger or telephone.